BjornMelin/ai-job-scraper/docs/adrs/new/adr-027-final-inference-stack.md

 ### Optimization Tips

-1. Use AWQ-4bit for Qwen3-8B (base) - more efficient than GPTQ
+1. **Use AWQ-4bit for all base models** - more efficient than GPTQ for Qwen3-8B and Qwen3-14B
-2. Use AWQ-4bit for Qwen3-14B (base) - memory efficiency for base models
+2. **Implement structured prompting** for base models to achieve instruct-level performance
 3. Enable prefix caching for repeated prompts
 4. Batch similar-length requests
 5. Use FP8 KV cache if supported